snap-stanford/lamp/README.md

 It is the first fully DL-based surrogate model that jointly learns the evolution model, and optimizes spatial resolutions to reduce computational cost, learned via reinforcement learning.

 We demonstrate that LAMP is able to adaptively trade-off computation to improve long-term prediction error, by performing spatial refinement and coarsening of the mesh.
-LAMP outperforms state-of-the-art (SOTA) deep learning surrogate models, with up to 39.3% error reduction for 1D nonlinear PDEs, and outperforms SOTA MeshGraphNets + Adaptive Mesh Refinement in 2D mesh-based simulations.
+LAMP outperforms state-of-the-art (SOTA) deep learning surrogate models, with an average of 33.7% error reduction for 1D nonlinear PDEs, and outperforms SOTA MeshGraphNets + Adaptive Mesh Refinement in 2D mesh-based simulations.

 <a href="url"><img src="https://github.com/snap-stanford/lamp/blob/master/assets/lamp_architecture.png" align="center" width="700" ></a>